ryantbrown/laravel-contracts-cheat-sheet/readme.md

 Build your own custom Cheat Sheet
 ------

-There is a Helper class ```LC\Helper``` that makes it super easy to create your own layout anyway you see fit.
+The ```LC\Helper``` class makes it easy to create your own layout anyway you see fit.
 Below is a quick and dirty script to generate the basic data used in the cheat sheet.
 Take a look at the ```src``` directory for all the classes and methods available.

 ```php
 <?php